ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 keyword_parameters
   Any appropriate keyword parameter that you specify to override the corresponding parameter in the cataloged procedure.
 The maximum length of each keyword=option is 66 characters.
 No individual value within this field can be longer than 44 characters in length.

-  Only applicable when *state=started* otherwise ignored.
+  Only applicable when ``state=started`` otherwise ignored.

   | **required**: False
   | **type**: str

 member_name
-  *member_name* is a 1 - 8 character name of a member of a partitioned data set that contains the source JCL for the task to be started.
+  Option ``member_name`` is a 1 - 8 character name of a member of a partitioned data set that contains the source JCL for the task to be started.
 The member can be either a job or a cataloged procedure.

-  Only applicable when *state=started* otherwise ignored.
+  Only applicable when ``state=started`` otherwise ignored.

   | **required**: False
   | **type**: str